nhounhou/Homework5/README.md

 The other 2 functions `addAfterRow` and `removeRow` haven't been coded yet.
 The `addAfterRow` function is the same as the `addBeforeRow` function, except that it will use the `.append()` instead of the `.prepend()` and also the sequence of adding each `<div>` element is reverse.

+Another improvement would be to dynamically create the schedule rows.
+That way it would be easier to extend/reduce the work day hours and save them in the `localStorage`.
+The display function would have to be updated to be able to display the hours accordingly.
+If no data were to be present in the `localStorage` then the default hours would be 9AM until 6PM.

 # Credits
 - [JavaScript Date and Time Library](https://momentjs.com/)
 - [BootStrap](https://getbootstrap.com/)